Clarkstown Forms Committee to Develop Pro-Growth Plan

 The press conference was held at the soon-to-be redeveloped Macy’s at the Shops at Nanuet, which has served as the anchor store since 1969.
 The location is emblematic of how times have changed, but also an example of how retail spaces are being re-imagined.

 Recently, the acquisition of the property was made by Metropolitan Realty Associates, whose CEO Joseph Farkas is redeveloping the space to include the new home furnishings retailer, At Home.

 “The Town of Clarkstown was the perfect location for this type of redevelopment.
 Clarkstown is at the heart of this region, with an abundance of ways for people to access it.
 Supervisor Hoehmann and his team have been effective partners in bringing about this redevelopment,” Joseph A. Farkas, CEO of Metropolitan Realty Associates said.

-Clarkstown is Rockland County’s economic engine, accounting for sixty percent of the commercial ratables in the county.
+Clarkstown is Rockland County’s economic engine, accounting for 60% of the commercial ratables in the county.
 The two major malls that call Clarkstown home account for at least 25% of the total sales tax collected countywide.
 From a tax assessment perspective, retail locations account for approximately $44 million in real estate taxes collected for the Town of Clarkstown and the school districts within the town.